metabase/metabase/docs/permissions/data-sandboxes.md

 {% include plans-blockquote.html feature="Data sandboxes" %}

 Data sandboxes let you give granular permissions to rows and columns for different groups of people.

-Say you have an Accounts table with information about your customers.
-If you want to reuse one dashboard for different teams (say that the Customer Success team should see account emails, but everyone else should not), you can use a sandbox to automatically filter that dashboard for each team.

-Or, if your customers want to log into your Metabase themselves for [self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics), you can use a sandbox to make sure each customer can only view the rows that match their customer ID.

-Basically, sandboxes let people use data in Metabase without ever seeing any sensitive or irrelevant results that you don't want them to see.

-If you're ready to jump in, try our [Data sandbox examples](./data-sandbox-examples.md).
+You can sandbox what data a group [can view](./data.md#can-view-data-permission), as well as what data a group [can query](./data.md#create-queries-permissions) with the query builder.

+You can use sandboxes to set up [self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics), so that each of your customers only views the rows that match their customer ID.
+For example, if you have an Accounts table with information about your customers, you can sandbox that table so that customers only see the data relevant to them.

 ## How sandboxes work